uwaisalqadri/MangaKu/README.md

 ```

-But in iOS, we need to deal with swift, here i'm using `createPublisher()` from `KMPNativeCoroutines` to collect flow as Publisher in `Combine` :
+But in iOS, we have to deal with swift, here i'm using `createPublisher()` from `KMPNativeCoroutines` to collect flow as Publisher in `Combine` :

 ```
 func fetchTrendingManga() {